PritamShakyawal/FAQ/README.md

 ---

 ### **Step 4: Add API Usage Examples**
+## (When you click on add FAQ it will take 5 to 6 seconds to add so have patience and when you click delete then at the bottom you can see update option.)
 Provide examples of how to use the API endpoints.

 #### **Filename: `README.md`**